Sample-Efficient Quantum State Tomography for Structured Quantum States in One Dimension: Projected Gradient Descent with Guaranteed Convergence

 The following result ensures that the initialization $\vrho^{(0)}$ is close to $\vrho^\star$. \begin{theorem} Suppose that $\{\mA_1, \ldots, \mA_{K}\}$ form a set of $\delta$-approximate $t$-design POVMs, which is used to measure an MPO state $\vrho^\star$ $M$ times.
 By utilizing the spectral initialization in \eqref{equation of spectral initialization}, with probability $ 1 - e^{- \Omega( n d^2 \ol{r}^2\log n)}$, we have

 \end{theorem} Its proof is given in {Appendix} \ref{Proof of spectral initialization in the GD}.
-The scaling term $\sqrt{n-1}$ arises due to the sub-optimal bound for the projection $\calP_{\setX_{\vr}}(\cdot )$.
+The scaling term $\sqrt{n-1}$ arises due to the sub-optimal bound for the projection $\calP_{\setX_{\vr}}(\cdot ) = \calP_{\trace = 1}( \text{SVD}_{\vr}^{tt}(\cdot))$.
 Recall that $\gamma_t(\vrho^\star) = 1$ for all $\vrho^\star$ when spherical 3-design POVMs (i.e., $t\ge 3$), and $\gamma_t(\vrho^\star) = \gamma(\vrho^\star)$ for spherical 2-design POVMs (i.e., $t=2$). \Cref{spectral initialization in GD for global SIC-POVM} shows that when $\gamma_t(\vrho^\star)$ is small---true for all MPOs when using $3$-designs and for those having relatively uniformed probability distribution with 2-design POVMs---the spectral initialization provides a relatively good estimation with a polynomially large $M$.
 In particular, considering exact $t$-design POVMs or cases where $\delta$ is small, \eqref{proof of upper bound spec main paper} ensures that $\|\vrho^{(0)} - \vrho^\star\|_F^2$ scales in ther order of $\frac{n^2d^2 \ol r^2}{M}$ when ignoring the log terms and $\gamma_t(\vrho^\star)$.
 Note that the requirements on the number of measurements are slightly more stringent than those in \Cref{Recovery error of various quantum POVM} and \Cref{Recovery error of various t-designs POVM 3} due to the sub-optimal bound for the projection $\calP_{\setX_{\vr}}(\cdot )$.
 However, as will be illustrated in \Cref{sec: experimental results}, our numerical experiments show that even a randomly initialized PGD can very efficiently find an estimate of the target state.
 A theoretical explanation for this phenomenon will be the focus of future research.
-We suspect that it may be possible to relax the requirement on the initialization in \Cref{convergence rate in GD for global SIC-POVM}, or to demonstrate that PGD rapidly enters the region of local attraction, even if the random initialization starts outside of this region.